-- Incorporate on-farm energy audits into NRCS comprehensive conservation planning and energy specific conservation activity plans. - Increase the capacity of NRCS to provide technical assistance on energy conservation and renewable energy on farms. - Use grants and cooperative agreements to involve state, local and non-profit partners with expertise in energy audits, energy conservation and on-farm solar, wind and other renewable energy production. - Increase the number of energy conservation practices and systems approved for technical and financial assistance through conservation programs, especially those which provide for relatively low cost, long term or permanent farming system changes or use low carbon energy sources such as wind and solar power, and provide significant funding for applicants requesting assistance for energy conservation measures, especially beginning and limited resource farmers. - Add, retool and strengthen conservation practice standards and resource management quality criteria to reflect the new emphasis on energy conservation and production, GHG emission reductions and carbon sequestration, making extensive use of decades of sustainable agriculture research results and the on-farm experience of farmers working with agricultural systems. - Expand the use of EQIP and CSP to fund energy audits and the establishment of on-farm renewable energy, with emphasis on low carbon energy including wind and solar power.
-Specific on-farm biofuel and bioenergy crops and applications would be included only once life-cycle analyses have confirmed a net energy savings and GHG footprint reduction - Focus the Rural Energy for American Program on low carbon on-farm energy resources, especially small wind and solar technologies. - 7.2 Review NRCS CPS 512 (Forage and Biomass Planting) to ensure the inclusion of "Produce feedstock for biofuel or energy production" does not come at the expense of critical conservation benefits.
+- Incorporate on-farm energy audits into NRCS comprehensive conservation planning and energy specific conservation activity plans. - Increase the capacity of NRCS to provide technical assistance on energy conservation and renewable energy on farms. - Use grants and cooperative agreements to involve state, local and non-profit partners with expertise in energy audits, energy conservation and on-farm solar, wind and other renewable energy production. - Increase the number of energy conservation practices and systems approved for technical and financial assistance through conservation programs, especially those which provide for relatively low cost, long-term or permanent farming system changes or use low carbon energy sources such as wind and solar power, and provide significant funding for applicants requesting assistance for energy conservation measures, especially beginning and limited resource farmers. - Add, retool, and strengthen CPS and resource management quality criteria to reflect the new emphasis on energy conservation and production, GHG emission reductions and carbon sequestration, making extensive use of decades of sustainable agriculture research results and the on-farm experience of farmers working with agricultural systems. - Expand the use of EQIP and CSP to fund energy audits and the establishment of on-farm renewable energy, with emphasis on low carbon energy including wind and solar power.
+Specific on-farm biofuel and bioenergy crops and applications would be included only once LCAs have confirmed a net energy savings and GHG footprint reduction. - Focus REAP on low carbon on-farm energy resources, especially small wind and solar technologies.

+7.2 Review NRCS CPS 512 (Forage and Biomass Planting) to ensure the inclusion of "Produce feedstock for biofuel or energy production" does not come at the expense of critical conservation benefits.

-As NRCS reviews and modifies conservation practice standards, we urge careful scrutiny of biofuel harvest as one of the purposes, as this process can easily compromise conservation benefits.
+As NRCS reviews and modifies CPS, we urge careful scrutiny of biofuel harvest as one of the purposes, as this process can easily compromise conservation benefits.
 Thus, we urge NRCS to ensure conservation objectives are maintained.
 We also urge NRCS to include this concern when reviewing the "Additional Criteria for Producing Feedstocks for Biofuel or Energy Production" section of this standard.